mjheitland/tfeksebs/README.md

-# tfeksebs - build and run Docker image on EKS, add EBS storage
+# tfeksebs - build and run Docker image on EKS, add EBS and EFS storage

 ## Intro